AlbertCarreras/unite_us_code_test/README.md

 Notes on tests:
 - Used built-in Jest testing functionality, `jest-fetch-mock` for implementing async tests with mock responses, and `react-testing-library` for testing some component units.
-- Implemented some unit tests for the `ApiRequest` and `Library` helper function library.
+- Implemented some micro and functional tests for the `ApiRequest`'s and `Library`'s functions.
-- For async testing on `ApiRequest`.
+- Async testing on `ApiRequest` mocking fetching.
 - No integration testing was implemented.

 ### Back-end